 7. Sahasra Padma Chakra (Head Center)

 The Sahasra Padma Chakra is considered the thousand-petal lotus at the crown of the head and causal ether is situated here.
 When there is a heightened state of awareness moving through this chakra, one experiences satchitananda, existence, knowledge and bliss.
 In other words, one experiences a connection with the universe and no feeling of separation.
 It is beneficial for people of all constitutions: vata, pitta and/or kapha, to chant the mantra “Om” to increase causal ether in the physical, mental and emotional bodies.

 If you are however, feeling depleted and fatigued, limit the amount of chanting performed to maintain your ojas or immunity.

 The time-honored practice of chanting mantra can help us live optimally and with intention.
 To bring mantra into your life, begin by chanting a bija mantra that connects with your current state of being.
 Sit in meditation for 5 minutes per day every morning.
 This practice will bring peace and calm into the mind and will ripple out into your daily life.

 Photo by Alyssa Keys

-To help you rise into your higher chakras and connect with the divine, our April Goddess Provisions Box is packed with goodies to help energize your throat, third eye and crown chakras so you can speak, see and live your truth!
+To help you connect deeper into your lower chakras, our May Goddess Provisions Box is packed with supplies to activate your root, sacral and solar plexus chakras so you can feel embodied, passionate and powerful!